 2. Film for sound.

-Many rooms or spaces make the audio sound loud or echoey.
+Many rooms or spaces make the audio sound loud or resonant.
 Test your sound.
-If the sound is bad, we recommend you purchase a good wireless or lavalier microphone.
+If the sound is not ideal, we recommend you purchase a good wireless or lavalier microphone.
 Also, remember the microphone picks up much of the noise around you.
 So, if your team members are talking down the hall, the video will record it.
 Keep the surrounding office quiet during your shoot.